Hi, I’m Liam. Some people call me 'The Red-Headed Blues Boy'.

 At 12, I was asked to play at the Port Theatre in Nanaimo, BC by Maple Blues Award Winner David Gogo on a lineup with David Gogo, Ken Hamm, and David Vest.
 I opened Ken Hamm's solo show in Parksville, BC, opened a show for the legendary Terry Robb, and was invited to play my first ever festival - Texada Roots & Blues Festival where I played a solo set and then played alongside local legend Gerry Barnum.

-At age 13, I recorded my debut CD "These Blues Are Red" and was asked to play at the 2020 Vancouver Island MusicFest and Nanaimo Summertime Blues Festival.
+At age 13, I recorded my debut CD "Modern.
+Magic.
+Melody." and was asked to play at the 2020 Vancouver Island MusicFest and Nanaimo Summertime Blues Festival.

 I enjoy what I do.
 I hope some of you do too.